- What We Do

 Water is a key variable in the causes and impacts of many natural disasters.

-About 90 percent of disaster events are caused by water/climate-related hazards, such as floods, droughts, hurricanes, storm surges, and landslides.
+Most natural disasters are caused by water and climate-related events such as floods, droughts, hurricanes, storm surges and landslides.
 As climate change increases the frequency and intensity of extreme weather, the number of water-related disasters is expected to rise.
 These weather and climate events can cause disruptions in health and social services, scarcities of food and water and an increase in conflict and migration.
 With the right tools to adapt to and mitigate adversity, communities can build resilience and continue to achieve development goals.

 - Reduce the risk of droughts and floods through more effective water resources management.

 - Assist countries with the installation and management of disaster monitoring and warning systems.